 But once you've created that business page, navigating the waters of building a Facebook presence is another matter entirely.
 How often should you post?
 When should you post?
 Why are your images all pixelated, and how can you fix them?
 Do you really have to respond to that troll?

 Many of the most common mistakes businesses make on Facebook are entirely preventable.
-To help you avoid these pitfalls and operate your Facebook Page smoothly, we've listed out some of the most common mistakes businesses make on Facebook.
+To help you avoid these pitfalls and operate your Facebook Page smoothly, we've listed out some of the most common mistakes businesses make with their Facebook marketing.
 Here's what not to do.

 13 Facebook Mistakes to Avoid